vwinck-dev/vwinck-dev/README.md

 ## Featured Projects

 Currently, I’m new to GitHub and don’t have featured any projects (yet).
-Stay tuned for interesting projects to come!
+Stay tuned for interesting things to come!

 ## GitHub Stats